Tilt table - common uses

 Renting a tilt table

-We have noticed that tables are often used in the short term for patients with specific needs.
+We are aware that tilt tables are regularly used in the short term for patients with specific needs, so we offer a few different tilt tables

-We can also deliver the table in most circumstances, within 24 hours.
+We can also deliver the tilt table in most circumstances, within 24 hours.